-My question: The whole point of logical record locking is to prevent two or more clients from booking the same record and hence overwriting eachother's booking.
+The whole point of logical record locking is to prevent two or more clients from booking the same record and hence overwriting eachother's booking.
 However, from the scenario I have above, I dont see how two clients can overwrite eachother's booking because of the check i'll introduce in my update method to see whether the record is still available.
 Is there something Im missing here?

 The contract of the update method is updates each field of the record and not "update each field if the record is still available".
 Your Data class should not contain any business logic, so it can be easily re-used for the management of a similar customer database file (code reusability)

 There is also a pretty good writeup about this in Chapter 5 of the Monkhouse book.